Things to do and visit in Puno Peru

 This is the perfect dash of adrenaline for the adventure lovers.
 It starts on the Esteves port where normally the gear will be set and then the tour along a guide will take you inside the Lake, this offers the opportunity to watch the flora and fauna of the Lake and also take you to less touristy that live further inside the lake Uros islands.

 If you are an avid sport fisher, then this might interest you since it is possible to take a sport fishing tour and navigate the Lake looking for Golden Trout which is the common living specie of the Lake.
-The only downside of taking this tours is that all of them depart very early in the morning which means early awakening, just a small sacrifice in other to enjoy of an amazing fishing.
+The only downside of taking these tours is that all of them depart very early in the morning which means early awakening, just a small sacrifice in other to enjoy amazing fishing.

 8 Visit Sillustani

 When most people do not get to visit Sillustani and it is really a shame because it has such an incredible view and even more impressive history.
 Sillustani was a cemetery built by the Aymara people who built these massive stone towers called “chullpas” before they were conquered by the Incas to honor their death.